"Stories are more than a gentle escape. They are a life raft."

 – Pam Allyn

-LitWorld was founded in 2007 after our Executive Director, Pam Allyn, renowned literacy educator and author, visited Kibera, an area of extreme poverty in Nairobi, Kenya.
-There, she experienced the urgent desire children had to read, write and share their stories, the barriers that stood in their way, and the amazing power of literacy to remove those barriers.
+LitWorld was founded in 2007 after Pam Allyn, literacy educator and author, visited Kibera, an area of extreme poverty in Nairobi, Kenya.
+There, she experienced the urgent desire children had to read, write and share their stories, and the barriers that stood in their way.

-Inspired after her first visit to Kibera, Pam returned to New York and mobilized a group of friends and leaders to join her in building a new movement founded on the belief that literacy is a universal human right.
-They set out to create a movement designed not only to further basic literacy, but to further productive, transformational literacy defined by dreams that can come true.
+Inspired after her first visit to Kibera, Pam returned to New York and mobilized a group of friends and leaders to join her in building a new movement founded on this belief.
+They set out to create a community-based approach to programs and training that would lead to transformational literacy defined by dreams that can come true.

-In 2010, we launched two programs that stand today as LitWorld's core models: LitClubs and World Read Aloud Day.
-The LitClub model of in-depth, out-of-school literacy and empowerment programming, has allowed us to bring our innovative methods to communities in 25 countries across 5 continents.
-Children’s stories of learning, growth and achievement pour in every day.
-From the girl in Kenya who is no longer afraid to raise her hand and speak up in school to the boy in India who now wants to grow up to be someone who helps people to the young woman in New York City who is the first in her family to go to college: This is the LitWorld story.
+From around the world, children’s stories of learning, growth, and achievement pour in every day.
+From the girl in Kenya who is no longer afraid to raise her hand and speak up in school to the boy in India who now wants to grow up to help people to the young woman in New York City who is the first in her family to go to college: This is the LitWorld story.